 To ensure you’re creating a complete strategy, you will want to add keyword-rich text to a variety of areas within the website.
-Your strategy should including optimizing each page, post and other content you create.
+Your strategy should be including optimizing each page, post, and other content you create.
 These keywords should clearly represent who you are as a company, what you do, and what kind of audience you are hoping to attract.
 If you are a local business, you will want these keywords to reflect the town, city, or region that you serve as well.

 But keywords aren’t everything in a search engine optimization strategy.
 Within your website, you will also want to use proper categories and tags as well as links to other areas of your website.
 The use of alt-text and meta descriptions are also important to ensure each page and post is properly optimized.

 Let’s walk through the various components of a WordPress site that you can optimize using our favorite SEO plugin, Yoast SEO.

 First of all, let's define these terms:

 Meta Descriptions are HTML attributes that provide concise explanations of the contents of web pages.
 Meta descriptions are commonly used on search engine result pages (SERPs) to display preview snippets for a given page.

 Alternative text or ALT Text is text associated with an image that serves the same purpose and conveys the same essential information as the image.
 In situations where the image is not available to the reader, perhaps because they have turned off images in their web browser or are using a screen reader due to a visual impairment, the alternative text ensures that no information or functionality is lost.

 -Learn More at Wikipedia

 The Focus Keyword is the keyword that you want your page to rank for, so when people search for that keyword, they’ll find you.